As a constant area of focus, we prioritize reliability and developer experience.

 Emulator

 Open source in-memory emulator of the S2 API that can be easily used for integration testing.
-Pre-built Docker image for the emulator can be used with e.g. Testcontainers, and Rust applications will also be able to embed it directly.
+We will make Docker images available and Rust applications will also be able to embed the emulator directly.

 Stream encryption